 RL aims to distribute each Additional Account to the policies in that sub-fund over the lifetime of those policies.
-The target level of each Additional Account is determined as the sum of the Individual Capital Assessment (ICA) for that subfund and further amounts determined by the Directors as appropriate.
+The target level of each Additional Account is determined as a multiple of the Regulatory Capital Resource Requirements for that sub-fund.
 The level of each Additional Account is assessed and managed appropriately with the aim of maintaining it, where possible, within an agreed range around the target level determined by the Directors.
 Different target levels and agreed ranges around the target level may be set for the Estate and each Additional Account